Booker T (wrestler): Feud with Evolution (2002–2003)

-Booker targeted Evolution after Batista and Randy Orton attacked Booker's former partner, Goldust.
+Booker T targeted Evolution after Batista and Randy Orton attacked Booker T's former partner, Goldust.
 Several weeks before WrestleMania, the incumbent champion and Evolution's leader, Triple H, cut a controversial promo on Booker T. Triple H downplayed Booker T's WCW success, pointing out that the WCW World Heavyweight Championship had been held by non-wrestlers like booker Vince Russo and actor David Arquette, calling WCW and its title "a joke", despite the fact that, as World Heavyweight Champion, Triple H was holding the WCW World Heavyweight Championship's physical belt, the Big Gold Belt, and that Triple H's Evolution stablemate, Ric Flair, had been a multiple-time WCW World Heavyweight Champion.
 He said that "people like" Booker T would never win world championships in WWE.
-This promo is often interpreted as racist due to Triple H referencing Booker T's "nappy" hair and implying that Booker T was just in WWE to dance and entertain for "people like" Triple H. During the WrestleMania XIX press conference Michael Cole asked Triple H as to whether he had deliberately cut a racist promo, Triple H claimed this was not the case and that he was just referring to Booker's criminal past.
-A week later, Booker attacked Triple H in the bathroom and laid him out after Triple H had thrown a dollar bill at him, ordering Booker to get him a towel.
+This promo is often interpreted as racist due to Triple H referencing Booker T's "nappy" hair and implying that Booker T was just in WWE to dance and entertain for "people like" Triple H. During the WrestleMania XIX press conference Michael Cole asked Triple H as to whether he had deliberately cut a racist promo, Triple H claimed this was not the case and that he was just referring to Booker T's criminal past.
+A week later, Booker T attacked Triple H in the bathroom and laid him out after Triple H had thrown a dollar bill at him, ordering Booker T to get him a towel.
 However, Booker T lost to Triple H at WrestleMania.
 For several weeks, he teamed with Shawn Michaels and Kevin Nash in a feud against Triple H, Ric Flair, and Chris Jericho.
-At Backlash, Booker's team lost when Triple H pinned Nash after a sledgehammer shot.
+At Backlash on April 27, Booker T, Michaels and Nash lost to Triple H, Flair and Jericho when Triple H pinned Nash after a sledgehammer shot.